nirmata/kyverno-notation-aws/ATTESTATION_VERIFICATION_PROPOSAL.md

 ```
 It returns a verified `boolean` that indicated whether verification was successful or not, `message` which is an optional field, and `results` which is a list of JSONPatch compatible objects containing entries for every image.

-We should add an array to the `requestData` called `attestationType` as follows
+We should add an array to the `requestData` called `attestations` as follows
 ```json
 {
   "images": {